midlantica/LovelyBunchOfCoconuts/content/quotes/Friedrich-Hayek/The-freedom-of-the-individual-Friedrich-Hayek.md

 ---
-title: "The freedom of the individual"
+title: 'The freedom of the individual'
 ---

 ## "The freedom of the individual is the ultimate goal in a free society."